 Applications are now being accepted for the second 10 month cohort of 40 team members which commences in December 2015.
 As in Cohort 1, 30 of the team members in this cohort will be leaders in either geographic communities (suburbs) or communities of interest (ie: sport, culture, arts, start-ups, social enterprise etc) who have been active in their communities over the last 3 years.
 The other 10 will be drawn from staff of local and central government services in Greater Christchurch who work with communities (ie: the 3 Councils, CERA, MSD, CDHB etc).

-The LinC Project involves a comprehensive range of forums, coaching, peer groups and funded projects and is being designed and facilitated by a team of local, experienced professionals in the field of leadership and community development named www.leadershiplab.co.nz The project is fully funded by generous sponsors including New Zealand Red Cross, CERA, Wayne Francis Charitable Trust, Tindall Foundation and the Ministry of Social Development with resource and networking support from the Christchurch City Council, Waimakariri District Council, Selwyn District Council, Canterbury Community Trust, University of Canterbury, CPIT and Gap Filler.
+The LinC Project 2015 and 2016 involved a comprehensive range of forums, coaching, peer groups and funded projects and is being designed and facilitated by a team of local, experienced professionals in the field of leadership and community development named www.leadershiplab.co.nz The project was fully funded by generous sponsors including New Zealand Red Cross, CERA, Wayne Francis Charitable Trust, Tindall Foundation and the Ministry of Social Development with resource and networking support from the Christchurch City Council, Waimakariri District Council, Selwyn District Council, Canterbury Community Trust, University of Canterbury, CPIT and Gap Filler.
 The LinC Project is also connected with the Community in Mind , a cross-agency psycho-social strategy and programme of action focussed on coordinated support of community well-being.
 Application forms and selection criteria for leaders in both communities and government services are available on the www.lincproject.org.nz